ayshashaban/LT-Robot/README.md

 # Line Follower Robot Project

-This project is designed to control a Line Follower Robot using IR Sensors.
+Developed a Line Follower Robot utilizing Infrared (IR) sensors for path detection and programmed the robot to follow any path with high accuracy, and optimized sensor placement and calibration to improve detection and response time.

 ## Hardware Requirements